 Course Challenge Examinations

-Challenge Examinations are developed by USM faculty members to match content of specific courses.
+Challenge Examinations are developed by USM faculty members to match the content of specific courses.
 The purpose of a challenge exam is to determine students’ competency in a specific course.
-These tests are available only to USM students who are matriculated in a degree program.
+These tests are available only to USM students who are matriculated in a degree program, unless the faculty providing the exam is willing to grant an exception.
 They are used selectively in some, but not all departments.

 There are a couple of things for you to know before you engage in a challenge exam.
-Keep in mind that challenge exams are given at the discretion of the faculty and their department chairs.
-In order to begin this process, you must have written approval from the faculty.
+Keep in mind that challenge exams are given at the discretion of the faculty.
+In order to begin this process, you must have written approval from the faculty and complete the online registration form.
 Challenge exams are generally not given for courses for which a standardized test like CLEP or DSST already exists.
 Exams are course-specific and are created by instructors and their departments.
 Exams might be completed through an interview, an oral presentation, a performance or demonstration, or a written test.
-Students may not engage in more than three challenge exams.

 Posting Challenge Exam Credits

-Upon completion of the exam, faculty will provide the PLA office with an evaluation form outlining the number of credits earned and the payment procedure.
+Upon completion of the exam, faculty will provide the PLA office with an evaluation outlining the grade and number of credits earned.
 The cost for taking a challenge exam is $100.00 for undergradute students.
-Students can make payment by completing the Challenge Exam Payment Formand mailing or dropping off payment.
-We are able to accept check or cash payment in the Office for Prior Learning Assessment.
-The Student Financial Services offices on all three campuses are able to accept cash, check, or credit.
+Students can make payment by completing the Challenge Exam Payment Form.
+You can scan your form back to us, drop off payment at any Student Financial Services office, or mail it in.
 Students wishing to mail payment can use the physical address listed on the form.
 Once the fee is paid, PLA will post the credits and the grade earned to the student’s USM transcript.
 Students will receive an email notification of the credit being posted.
 Challenge exams appear as transfer credit on the student’s USM transcript.

 Federal financial aid cannot be used to pay for challenge exam credits.
 Students interested in using military benefit or vocational rehabilitation funding to pay for challenge exam credits should contact Lorrie Spaulding, our Veterans Services Coordinator at email@example.com for more information.